-Multi-district litigation (MDL) is a vehicle to consolidate cases in federal courts for co-ordinated pre-trial discovery, therefore avoiding conflicting schedules in multiple cases and duplication of discovery.
+MDL is a vehicle to consolidate cases in federal courts for coordinated pre-trial discovery, therefore avoiding conflicting schedules in multiple cases and duplication of discovery.
 Claimants can attempt to put pressure on a manufacturer by initiating an MDL proceeding, but an MDL can also be very helpful for the defendant.
 Under relevant legislation, litigation pending in multiple federal districts can be transferred to one district court for consolidated pre-trial proceedings (28 USC. § 1407).
-The decision to transfer cases to an MDL is made by the Judicial Panel on Multi-district Litigation (JPML), a panel of seven federal judges appointed by the Chief Justice of the US Supreme Court.
+The decision to transfer cases to an MDL is made by the Judicial Panel on Multi-district Litigation (JPML), a panel of seven federal judges appointed by the Chief Justice of the Supreme Court.
 Once consolidated and co-ordinated pre-trial proceedings have been completed, individual cases are sent back to the district court from which it was transferred for trial.
 However, MDL courts often encourage both sides to agree to bellwether trials before the MDL judge as a way to establish values and encourage resolution.
-While MDL has been available for more than 25 years, it has recently gained popularity.
-Since 2000, about 140 MDLs have been established to handle large scale product liability litigations (see www.jpml.uscourts.gov).